jonnyhoeven/workshop/WORKSHOP.md

 sudo apt-get install -y kubectl
 ```

-### K3D (K3s in Docker) cluster setup
+### K3D (K3S in Docker) cluster setup

-K3D is a lightweight wrapper to run k3s (Rancher Lab's minimal Kubernetes distribution) in docker.
-It is a single binary
+K3D is a lightweight wrapper to run K3S (Rancher Lab's minimal Kubernetes distribution) in docker.
+I's a single binary
-that deploys a k3s server in a docker container.
-K3D makes it very easy to create single and multi-node k3s clusters in
+that deploys a K3S server in a docker container.
+K3D makes it very easy to create single and multi-node K3S clusters in
-docker, and it is also possible to run multiple clusters at the same time.
+docker, and it possible to run multiple clusters at the same time.

 [Reference](https://k3d.io/v5.6.0/#quick-start)